DICENTRA SPECTABILIS: Bleeding Heart

 Too soon gone, the Fairy Bells,

-the Shooting Stars of wonder;
+Stars of wonder;

 Then God sent forth the Trillium,